Frequently Asked Questions about Puppy Training

 What happens if my dog misses a week?

 It’s really for you to decide if you are looking for a program that supports your dog’s well-being as a lifestyle, or a program that functions as a place for your dog to go when you need it.

 We’re it if you are looking for life-giving experiences.
 We’re not if you are looking for “on and off” daycare.

 We suspect you would only miss your dog’s scheduled days of Enrichment on “sick days.”
 We don’t need a doctors note… good communication is all!
 In the event of these infrequent occurrences, we will honor your dog’s absence and keep your dog’s enrollment open, of course!

 Please note, with absolute kindness and much love, if attendance is an issue, your dog may be asked to resign from our program.
 We can’t build a relationship with a living being we have limited contact with, even though we would sure love to have your business.
 Again, that’s just not us.

-We require all dogs who are enrolled in our Enrichment program to be spayed or neutered by 7 months of age.
+We require all dogs who are enrolled any program that includes Skill Building or Enrichment days to be spayed or neutered by 7 months of age.

 Once dogs stop coming to Enrichment, may they come back?

 There are times, despite your best intentions, life takes over and causes temporary set backs or minor disruptions to the schedule you and your dog had become quite acclimated to.